Arup: wellbeing and placemaking are key to redesign our future workspace

-DesignWanted chats with Léan Doody, Arup’s Digital Property and Smart Cities business lead in Europe, to discuss some of the trends that are helping us to re-think our offices.
+DesignWanted chats with Léan Doody, Digital Property and Smart Cities business lead of Arup, in Europe, to discuss some of the trends that are helping us to re-think our offices.

 As our collection of make-shift desks and ad-hoc working stations inexorably settle into our front rooms, kitchen tables and attics; remote workers everywhere are embracing a single truth: knowledge work has – finally – broken free from the confines of the office in what is history’s First Ever Work-From-Home Experiment.